practicalli/clojure-cli-config/README.md

 ### Cognitect REBL (DEPRECATED)

-Visualize the results of each evaluation in the REPL in the REBL UI.
+Visualise the results of each evaluation in the REPL in the REBL UI.
 Navigate through complex data structures.

 > Cognitect REBL aliases requires [several separate install steps](http://practicalli.github.io/clojure/alternative-tools/clojure-cli/cognitect-rebl.html) before they are operational
 > Tested on Oracle JDK 8 and OpenJDK 11 (current long term support).
 Other Java 11 JDK distributions may work, but not tested.
 Newer (short term release) may work, but will need the `org.openjdk` library version in the `:inspect/rebl` alias changed to match the version of Java used.